krpn/home-assistant-updates-notification/README.md

 ## Briefly

 This is example configuration to get updates notification in a Telegram chat.
+Based on multiple configurations from [Home-Assistan Community topic](https://community.home-assistant.io/t/update-notifications-core-hacs-supervisor-and-addons/182295).

 Notifies about: